Back in the Red: Part 3

 In the simulation, Lister, Kryten, Kochanski and The Cat arrive in a hangar and steal a Blue Midget to search for Kryten's nanobots to corroborate their story.
-Rimmer infiltrates the Artificial Reality suite in time to overhear Lister mentioning his failed deal with Rimmer.
-Rimmer programs the AR computer to remove all mention of his name and the agreement.
-The crew, however, notice jumps in their actions and conversation, and realize where they really are and what's going on.
-They find an emergency exit in the simulation, and awake in the Artificial Reality to confront Rimmer, using the luck virus to cancel out Rimmer's sexual magnetism before Kochanski can lusting after him.
+Rimmer infiltrates the AR suite in time to overhear Lister mentioning his failed deal with Rimmer.
+Rimmer prompts the computer to remove all mention of his name and the deal.
+The crew, however, notice jump cuts in their actions and conversation, and realize where they really are and what's going on.
+They find an emergency exit in the simulation, and awake in the AR suite to confront Rimmer, using the luck virus to save Rimmer from being hit on by Kochanski.

-The crew are now forced to take Rimmer with them as they try again with the escape attempt.
+Rimmer joins the crew as they try again with their escape attempt.
 While making plans to pick up supplies from the SS Einstein, talk turns to the Theory of relativity.
-Naturally Holly is unable to recall what it actually means, but takes offense at being labelled an idiot and reveals that he created the nanobots that resurrected the crew, as part of his ongoing directive to keep Lister sane.
+Naturally, Holly is unable to recall what it actually means, but takes offense at being labelled an idiot and reveals that he created the nanobots that resurrected the crew, as part of his ongoing mission to keep Lister sane.
 Holly also reveals that they (Rimmer included) are still in a simulation, having been outsmarted by a second, nano-restored Holly.

 From his office, Captain Hollister observes the simulation and discusses the events with the second Holly.
-The two agree to Lister's nanobot story being corroborated and declare the group innocent.
-However, the captain adds their actions also confirm their use of confidential information for their own gain, having grown suspicious of Rimmer sudden intelligence.
+The two accept Lister's nanobot story and declare the group innocent.
+However, the captain adds their actions also confirm their use of confidential information for their own gain, having grown suspicious of Rimmer's sudden intelligence.
 Of this, everyone is found guilty and are sentenced to two years in The Tank.
-Hollister releases the crew from the simulation and confiscates one of the viruses.
-As they are photographed in their prison uniforms, Holly realises that he has buggered up again.
+Hollister releases the crew from the simulation and confiscates the luck virus.
+As they are photographed in their prison uniforms, Holly realizes that he has screwed up again.

-Below, the crew are welcomed by Warden Ackerman to 'The Tank'.
-While this is going on, Lister – still in possession of the sexual magnetism virus – empties the tube over Rimmer as revenge for his actions earlier.
-Rimmer then realises that he is becoming very popular with the male inmates.
+Below, the crew are welcomed by Warden Ackerman (Graham McTavish) to "The Tank".
+In a final act of revenge, Lister exposes Rimmer to the last of the sexual magnetism virus.
+Rimmer then realizes that he has become very popular with the male inmates.